The IDM Professional Certificate in Email Marketing (Cert EM)

 To pass this programme you will need a minimum of 60% in the assignment and exam.
 In the event that the minimum pass mark is not met you will have the opportunity to resit at a later date.

-Steve Kemish F IDM, Managing Partner at Junction Marketing Agency, has worked in digital marketing since 1997.
-He has worked client-side, helped grow leading email service provider, Adestra, consulted to numerous clients on email and broader digital strategy and helped build one of the most respected and awarded B2B marketing agencies, Cyance.
+Steve Kemish - F IDM, Managing Partner, Junction, is a multi-award-winning marketer and has worked in digital marketing since 1997.
+He has worked client-side, helped grow a leading email service provider,consulted to numerous clients on digital strategy, and helped build one of the mostrespected and awarded B2B marketing agencies in the UK.

-Steve has worked with the likes of npower, Skype, ITV, Motorola, Oracle, Lego & British Airways in both B2C and B2B.
-He has been sending (and receiving) email marketing since the last century and spends his time teaching, speaking and writing on the subject.
-As well as his role as email Editor-in-Chief for the IDM, he speaks throughout the world, aiming to enthuse and inspire fellow marketers as he goes.
-He is a guest lecturer at various universities, sits on the IDM digital marketing council and is a longstanding Superbrands judge.
+He has worked with the likes of npower, Skype, ITV, Motorola, Oracle, Lego & British Airways in both B2C and B2B.
+He has been sending (and receiving) digital marketing communication since the last century and spends his time teaching, speaking and writing on the subject.
+As well as his role at marketing agency Junction, he is the email marketing Editor-in-Chief for the IDM and he speaks throughout the world, aiming to enthuse and inspire fellow marketers as he goes.
+He is a guest lecturer at various universities and sits on both the IDM digital marketing and Superbrands councils.